malikmouhiidine/2days/README.md

 and now every time you want to search google just `> 2days g "foo bar"`, So this is the idea of 2days command-line program.

 **Note**: the `g` google command is preconfigured

+Further more you can shortcut going to the location and opening a file or folder to just one command `> 2days my_folder` or `> 2days my_file`, and you can add this command just like the aboves.

 ## Getting Started <a name = "getting_started"></a>